Skip to main content

 Step 1: Document what you're tracking today

 List every metric your team reviews, where the data comes from, and how often it updates.
 One afternoon.
-Most companies discover they're tracking 15-20 metrics across 8 different spreadsheets, with 3-4 people updating them by hand every week.
+Most companies discover they're tracking many metrics across several spreadsheets, with multiple people updating them by hand every week.

 Step 2: Pick one dashboard tool

 Looker Studio is free and connects to Google Sheets, CRMs, and most marketing tools.
-Databox costs $100-$300 per month and integrates with 70+ data sources out of the box.
+Databox costs roughly $100-$300 per month and integrates with many sources out of the box.
 Pick one.
-Don't spend three months evaluating BI platforms.
+Don't spend a quarter evaluating BI platforms.

 Step 3: Build one dashboard with 5-7 metrics